nbhr/geodome/README.md

 # What is this?

 This repository has two scripts, [`geodome.py`](./geodome.py) for geodesic dome and [`fibonacci.py`](./fibonacci.py) for Fibonacci sphere.
+Each script generates a triangle mesh aligned with the unit sphere, and plot it in 3D by matplotlib.

 ## `geodome.py` for Geodesic dome